Willamette University: Undergraduate admissions

 For the Class of 2026 (enrolling fall 2022), Willamette received 3,993 applications, admitted 3,218, and enrolled 537 students.
 For the freshmen who enrolled, the average high school weighted grade point average was 3.96.

 For the 2022–2023 academic year, tuition, housing, and fee charges were $65,047.
 Willamette awarded about $30.2 million in need-based aid to its students in 2015, with the average financial aid package equal to $35,204.
 In terms of merit-based aid, the majority of Willamette scholarships and grants are awarded to students with demonstrated financial need.

 Willamette University is a Common Application-exclusive school and is test-optional.
 All students who apply for admission are automatically considered for merit-based scholarships, which start at $22,000 per year.
 The university accepts the FAFSA to determine financial aid packages.

-Programs and resources
+Curriculum

 Willamette College (previously known as the College of Arts and Sciences) offers 33 majors, 38 minors and eight special programs The most popular undergraduate majors, by number out of 393 graduates in 2022, were: